logiclrd/MultiPLAY/README.md

 ### Amiga Modules

 The original gangster of music modules, the `*.mod` file, was introduced with Ultimate Soundtracker for the Amiga by Karsten Obarski in 1987.
 MultiPLAY can play `*.mod` files.

+### UMX Containers

+The Unreal game engine supports using mod files in various formats to provide background music to games.
+It introduced a file format `*.umx` which is a container format.
+It doesn't actually specify how music is stored, it just wraps a MOD, S3M or IT file.
+MultiPLAY can play `*.umx` files.

 ### PLAY Strings